Taking Care Of Your Kitten

 Feeding

 Your kitten has been weaned using Royal Canin Kitten biscuits and Royal Canin sachets, we strongly recommend you keep your kitten on a proven diet.
 We feed twice a day at this age, plus leave down the recommended daily quantity of Royal Canin Kitten biscuits.
-We do not recommend feeding Pet or human grade meat.
+We do not recommend feeding Supermarket brand Pet or human grade meat.
+Human grade raw only should be fed as a treat to assist in dental health.
 Be aware the high levels of preservative in raw pet meat can make your kitten ill, OR EVEN KILL IT.
 I have not fed your kitten any raw foods as there is a risk of Toxoplasmosis, Salmonella and E Coli infection.
 I prefer to feed a balanced and complete commercial diet of a Super Premium food such as Royal Canin.
 Your feeding guide is on the back of the pack.
 Do NOT ever give cooked meat containing small bones e.g., chicken they can shatter and cause teeth and throat problems.
 Changing a kitten’s diet when rehoming can upset their digestive system.
 Try feeding some wet foods such as a chunk of steak (dont bother with mince, your cat needs to chew) as well as dry and make sure your cat has a supply of fresh water available at all times.
 Cats really like moving water so perhaps consider a cat water fountain.

 Claws and Teeth

 Teething generally starts between 4-5 months.
 Watch for tummy upsets or diarrhoea and provide a suitable “teething ring” such as a cardboard carton for them to chew on.
-If a tummy upset occurs move the kitten to a blander diet for a few days, e.g., minced cooked chicken.
+If a tummy upset occurs move the kitten to a proper gastro intestinal diet such as Roya Canin Gastrintestinal or blander diet for a few days, e.g., minced cooked chicken.
 Your kitten will need regular claw trims with pet claw trimmers and something he knows is his to scratch on, this will save your furniture from being used as a scratching post.
 Scratching posts should be big enough for an adult cat to stretch out full length vertically.
 Cats prefer solid constructions with real carpet.
 It is a good idea to check your cats’ teeth regularly.
 Infected, inflamed red gums can have a heavy bacterial load which can affect kidneys and kill your cat off early.
-IMPORTANT: Wet pate mousse foods for cats should not be given past the age of 9mo.
-Once your kitten has all their adult teeth in, you want to only give them their kibble and meat meal and to stop giving them wet pate/ mousse/ gravy/ jelly foods as this will stick to their teeth and cause tooth decay.
+Wet pate & mousse foods for cats should not be given regularly past the age of 9mo.
+Once your kitten has all their adult teeth in, you want to only give them their kibble and meat and to stop giving them wet pate/ mousse/ gravy/ jelly foods as this will stick to their teeth and cause tooth decay.

 Vaccinations